 The Department of Geography has a very active presence on campus through its student club.
-Annually, for more than 20 years, this club has organized a trip during Reading Week to Death Valley.
+They are a vibrant club that organizes various field trips and related geographical activities on campus.

 Students in the Faculty of Arts and Science have a number of special opportunities available including:

 - Applied Studies